2020 will go down as the year Remote Working made the leap from niche to mainstream.

 (DML) supports paperless, context-sensitive access to relevant documents from Sage 300.
 E.g. Upload digital copies of Invoices, Purchase Orders, Contracts, Product Specs, emails etc. to a shared network server or cloud-based repository and make them visible to any user who opens a related Sage 300 screen.

-Removes the need for physical signatures and trips to the post office.
+Removes the need for paper cheques, physical signatures and trips to the post office.

 Generate electronic funds transfer (EFT) files for your Sage 300 payments, ready for uploading to your banking software.
 (The processing of A/R Receipts by EFT is also supported.)